Summer Chemistry Instructor

 MCUB Program is currently seeking highly motivated, knowledgeable, creative, engaging, student focused, experienced educators to teach academic courses in Chemistry.
 Courses will be taught to high school students in 9th -12th grades.
 The positions require someone who has passion, innovation, and knowledge to motivate and challenge students to generate skills necessary for college success.
 We seek instructors who can develop strong curriculum that addresses students' needs, interests, abilities, and curiosities in Chemistry.

 - Small classes (15-25 students)

 - Daily in-class instruction, group work, real-world application of concepts taught, quizzes

-- Experiential learning; interactive curriculum; foundational development; problem-solving skills; present novel concepts that may not otherwise be seen by our students unless they decide to actively seek it out; and fun laboratory experiments and activities
+- Experiential learning; interactive curriculum; foundational development; present novel concepts that they may not otherwise be seen by our students unless they decide to actively seek it out; along with fun laboratory experiments and activities

 - Pre & post assessments

 Each instructor will develop a course proposal or set of lesson plans that state goals/objectives, student learning outcomes, methods needed to obtain goals/objectives/outcomes.
 They will provide weekly progress reports during staff meetings.
 At the conclusion of the session, the instructor will write a narrative evaluation on each student that outlines:

 - Work with Academic Coordinator in developing & selecting course content.

 - Develop a teaching-learning plan, consistent with academic performance standards & expectations.